Horluck Brewing Co. letterhead - image

 Sick's Century Brewery (1939-1957)

-Also in 1933 they made a deal to lease the old Bay View Brewery which had been sold and operating as a feed mill since 1919.
-On June 7th of '33 the Century Brewing Assn. was incorporated and the plant renamed the Century Brewery, and in 1934 the Sicks purchased the plant from the mill owners.
+the old Bay View Brewery which had been operating as a feed mill since 1918.
+On June 7, 1933, the Century Brewing Association was incorporated and the plant renamed the Century Brewery.
+In 1934 the Sicks exercised the option and purchased the plant from the mill owners.

-The Apex Brewing Co. was located on Hemrich family property adjacent to the Century Brewery Assn. plant, and had been struggling since the Feb.
-'35 death of its founder, Alvin Hemrich.
-In May of 1938, Sick purchased the company, and for one year, until May '39, the plant became home to Rheinlander Brewery, Inc. Later the facility was to become the company's quality control, and chemical lab.
+The Apex Brewing Co. was located on Hemrich family property adjacent to the Century Brewery, and had been struggling since the February 1935 death of its founder, Alvin Hemrich.
+In May of 1938, Sick purchased the company, and for one year, until May '39, the old Apex brewery became home to Rheinlander Brewery, Inc. Later the facility was to become the company's quality control, and chemical lab.

 The deal with McCash was facilitated by Horluck's vice-president and general manager, Bernard Hochstadter.
-The plant went through a $75,000 expansion and modernization program, and re-opened as the new Century Brewery - and home to Rheinlander Beer.
-Hochstadter stayed on as vice-president of the new organization.
+The plant went through a $75,000 expansion and modernization program, and re-opened as Sick's Century Brewery - and home to Rheinlander Beer.
+Hochstadter stayed on as vice-president of this new organization.

-The new brewmaster for Century was John A. Weiss, oldest son of Hans H. Weiss, brewmaster for the old Century Brewery - now known as Seattle Brewing & Malting (or SeaBrew to insiders).
+The new brewmaster for Century was John A. Weiss, oldest son of Hans H. Weiss, brewmaster for the main plant which had been operating as Seattle Brewing & Malting since June of 1937.

-Below is a 1939 photo of the Horluck plant - now the Century Brewery - with it's new signage: "Century's Rheinlander".
-This sign had been moved from the main plant on Airport Way - as can be seen in this 1935 photo of the original Century Brewery.
+Below is a 1939 photo of the Horluck plant - now the Century Brewery - with it's new signage: "Century's Rheinlander."
+This sign had been moved from the main plant on Airport Way - as can be seen in the 1935 photo of the original Century Brewery.

 Sick's Century Brewery c.1939 - photo